Estimates of loss function concentration in noisy parametrized quantum circuits: Results

-where $A = R(\mathds{1}-Q)^{-1}$ and the sum in \cref{eq:v_infty_general} is performed over blocks $T_z$ such that $\rho(T_z)=1$. \end{theorem} It is worth noting that, the loss variance of the circuit need not converge.
+It is worth noting that, the loss variance of the circuit need not converge.
 In fact, while it is bounded (i.e. $\Varr^L \leq \|H\|_\infty^2 \; \forall L$), different circuit sub-sequences can in general lead to different limits.
 This is connected to the presence of \emph{cycles} of period $p>1$ in each $T_z$, and can arise, for instance, when the entangling operation is not chosen carefully with respect to the partition of $\mathcal{H}$.
-In those cases, the value of $\Varr^L$ will depend on which equivalence class of integers modulo $p$ the depth $L$ belongs to\footnote{However, this possibility is a rather pathological one.}.
-This is put into an effective example in \cref{app:non_conv_var}.
-For simplicity, in the following we will assume \emph{aperiodicity} (i.e. $p=1$) for each irreducible block.
+In those cases, the value of $\Varr^L$ will depend on which equivalence class of integers modulo $p$ the depth $L$ belongs to.
+This is put into an effective example and further discussed \cref{app:non_conv_var}.
+For simplicity, in the following, we will assume \emph{aperiodicity} for each irreducible block.